OnyxfireInc/modsecurity-nginx/README.md

 This project contains the pre-compiled binaries for use with a specific version of Nginx.
 These configurations are for our use and have not been tested for anything other than our intended purpose.

 ## License
-The custom configurations and information for use with Nginx in this project were created for our sole use but you may use them at your own risk.
+The custom configurations and scripts for use with Nginx in this project were created for our sole use but you may use them at your own risk.
 They are released under the GPLv3 License.

 ### ModSecurity v3
 Copyright (c) 2015 Trustwave Holdings, Inc. (http://www.trustwave.com/)